sensein/sails_action_classification/src/sailsprep/action_model_testing/videomae2/README.md

 checkpoints, label mappings, predictions, and metrics to its own `output_dir/seed_<seed>/` (see `TASK_CONFIG` in each file).

-The class-weighted variant is configured via environment variables instead of flags:

 ## Shared code

-`load_bbox_map`, `get_window_label`, `collate`, and the K710
-checkpoint-download/load path used by `build_videomae2_vitb` were identical (or behaviorally identical) copy-pasted across two or more of the three sliding/clip scripts.
-They now live in `utils/` and are imported rather than redefined.
-Each script still owns its own dataset class, data module, model wiring, and metrics/inference logic, since those genuinely differ between the per-clip, single-head-sliding, and two-stage approaches.
+`utils/` holds code shared across the three scripts: `load_bbox_map`, `get_window_label`, `collate`, and the K710 checkpoint-download/load path used by `build_videomae2_vitb`.
+Each script still owns its own dataset class, data module, model wiring, and metrics/inference logic, since those differ between the per-clip, single-head-sliding, and two-stage approaches.